 Start by reading the rental agreement carefully, in order to avoid any unpleasant surprises when returning the vehicle.
 Look for information on any additional charges, for example.

-Before leaving the rental lot, inspect the vehicle for any existing damage and ensure it’s noted on the rental agreement to avoid disputes later.
+Before leaving the rental lot, inspect the exterior of the vehicle for any existing damage and ensure it’s noted on the rental agreement to avoid disputes later.
 You can even take some pictures.

 Also check if the equipment works well: the air conditioning, the heating, the windscreen wipers, the headlights etc. You should expect a full tank of fuel.
 Most rental companies operate a full-to-full fuel policy, meaning you’ll need to return the car with a full tank or face additional charges.